wfinn/stuff/redirex/README.md

 # redirex

-This tool generates over 100 bypasses for open redirects, but can also be used for SSRF etc.
+This tool generates tons of bypasses for open redirects, but can also be used for SSRF etc.

 `go install github.com/wfinn/stuff/redirex@latest`